• Skip to primary navigation

 Overview of turkey taco bowl on a white background and close up picture of the turkey.
 Pinterest image with the words "turkey taco bowls" and "easy meal prep."

-This Turkey Taco Bowl is a super easy dinner and does well for meal prep.
+This Turkey Taco Bowl recipe is a super easy dinner and does well for meal prep.
 You can also swap the ground turkey for leftover turkey meat from Thanksgiving dinner.

 Who doesn’t love a good taco bowl?
 Filled to the brim with warm rice and beans, savory meat, spicy condiments, and creamy toppings, it’s one of my favorite meals.
 It’s also one of the best comfort foods and so easy to make.
-This recipe uses ground turkey, which is flavored with chipotle peppers in adobo sauce.
-You can also adapt this recipe to use leftover turkey from Thanksgiving when you’re feeling tired of leftovers.
-Of course, this works for any type of ground meat or meat substitute as well.

-Lime juice: You’ll use some of the juice to season the cilantro-lime rice, and you’ll use the remaining juice to season the turkey.
+Lime juice: You’ll use some of the juice to season the fresh cilantro-lime rice, and you’ll use the remaining juice to season the turkey.

 Cilantro: This gives the rice and the turkey a nice fresh taste that goes perfectly with the lime juice.